 ‘Hens for Pets,‘ is the online trading name of The Poultry Centre (Notts) Ltd, we have a shop to visit as well as our website.
 We carefully source products, many of which we use ourselves, and are able to give advice from our own experience.
 We continue to look out for new products, so we can bring you the latest, whether you have two or three hens in the back garden, or a smallholding.
-We offer products and feeds certified for organic, so if you're looking to raise your birds on pesticide non GM feeds, and use products which will not harm the environment, we can help you out here too.
+We offer products and feeds certified for organic use, so if you're looking to raise your birds on pesticide non GM feeds, and use products which will not harm the environment, we can help you out here too.